melanchall/drywetmidi/Docs/articles/tools/MIDI-file-splitter.md

 ### SplitNotes

-[SplitNotes](xref:Melanchall.DryWetMidi.Tools.SliceMidiFileSettings.SplitNotes) indicates whether notes should be splitted in points of grid intersection or not.
+[SplitNotes](xref:Melanchall.DryWetMidi.Tools.SliceMidiFileSettings.SplitNotes) indicates whether notes should be split in points of grid intersection or not.
 The default value is `true`.
 If `false` used, notes treated as just Note On / Note Off events rather than note objects.
 Splitting notes produces new Note On / Note Off events at points of grid intersecting notes if the property set to `true`.
 The following image shows splitting by grid if `SplitNotes` set to `false`:

 ![Split MIDI file by grid without splitting notes](images/MidiFileSplitter/SplitByGridDontSplitNotes.png)